All Products

 • In the dataset list, select CMMLU.

-After the task is submitted, the page automatically redirects to the task details.
-Once the task status changes to Succeeded, you can view the performance of the Qwen3-4B model on the CMMLU dataset on the Evaluation Report tab.
+After you submit the task, the page automatically redirects to the task details.
+Wait for the task status to change to Succeeded.
+You can then view the performance of the Qwen3-4B model on the CMMLU dataset on the Evaluation Report tab.

 Evaluation object type